No Permission Needed

 Especially when it costs you approval.

-At some point, the question stops being whether you are allowed.
+At some point, the question stops being whether you’re allowed.

-The question becomes whether you are willing to keep living as if you are not.
+The question becomes whether you’re willing to keep living like you’re not.